 WORD/ACRONYM OF THE MONTH: Immunosuppressed

 All CLL patients are immunosuppressed to a lesser or greater extent depending on disease stage and treatment history.
 Immunosuppressed or deficient is a catchall term for different weakened immune defenses.
 85% of CLL patients make lower than normal amounts of antibodies or immunoglobulins.
-IVIG (intravenous immunoglobulin) may help.
+Immunoglobulin replacement therapy (IGRT) that can be given either by IV or self-administered subcutaneously may help lower infection risk.
 T cell function or cellular immunity may also be impaired.
-This makes us higher risk for problems with all infections including COVID-19, and for second cancers.
+This makes us higher risk for problems with many infections including COVID-19, and for second cancers.
 Infection precautions and age and gender appropriate cancer screenings are critical.